aviadoffer/iorate/README.md

 		IORATE Version 3.15 Notes

-Added --install-completion, after running it restart bash and now it will autocomplete the -- options
+Added --install-completion, after running it restart bash and now it will \<tab\> complete the -- options

 		IORATE Version 3.14 Notes